-When we start living with what is real, the point of life falls into place.
-It has context, substance and meaning.
+When we start living through what we know to be real, the point of life falls into place; it has context, substance and meaning.

 Once this is understood, there is a profound shift of consciousness.

-Live in the present moment, stick with what you know to be real and the meaning of life will become your individual experience of joy.
+Live in the present moment, stick with what you know to be real and the meaning of life will transpire as your individual experience of joy.
 Any thoughts of what might be will become just that, thoughts, rather than self-prophesying “beliefs” that amount to non-reality living.

 Having received a number of emails regarding this post, I have opened up the comments so readers can leave their thoughts below: